sknth/automatic-sip-trunking-peering/draft-kinamdar-dispatch-sip-auto-peer.md

-vary from one communication session to another, for example, across two separate communication sessions, the packetization time (ptime) used for the PCMU media format might vary from 10 to 30 ms, the parameters included in the format element must be the ones that are expected to be invariant from the perspective of the service provider.
+vary from one communication session to another, for example, across two separate communication sessions, the packetization time (ptime) used for the PCMU media format might vary from 10 to 30 ms, the parameters included in the format element MUST be the ones that are expected to be invariant from the perspective of the service provider.
 Providing information about supported media formats and their respective parameters, allows enterprise networks to configure the media plane characteristics of various devices such as endpoints and middleboxes.
 The encoding name, one or more required parameters, one or more optional parameters are all separated by a semicolon.
-The formatting of a given media format parameter, must follow the formatting rules as specified for that media format.
+The formatting of a given media format parameter, MUST follow the formatting rules as specified for that media format.

 * **fax**: A container that encapsulates the fax protocol(s) supported